watsonrp/SysOps/chef/README.md

 Programs
 ========

-newInstance.sh - This is a wrapper around the AWS CLI tool, This scripts will start a new AWS Instance it will take a chef role as an argument and will translate it to a chef run list for the instance by creating custom configuration then upload them to S3
+newInstance.sh - This is a wrapper around the AWS CLI tool, This scripts will start the new AWS Instance, It will take a chef role as an argument and will translate it to a chef run list for the instance by creating custom configurations then, upload them to S3

 bootstrap.sh - This is the code that runs on the instance via user-data which will built all the chef-solo environment Including downloading the
 Generated Configurations and eventually execute chef-solo for the deployment process

-solocron.sh - A cron job script that will be executed every 20 minutes and check if there are configuration updates (new cookbooks/new roles...) and download them to the
-Instance , then execute chef-solo
+solocron.sh - A cron job script that will be executed every 20 minutes and check if there are configuration updates (new cookbooks/new roles...) and download them to the Instance , Then execute chef-solo

 Installation Instructions
 =========================

-This process is not short :-) , but most of the time should only done once and be tweaked as needed
+This process is not short :-) , but most of the time should only done once and tweaked as needed

 *Step 1 - IAM*
 --------------